albertkim/gridview-analytics-web/README.md

 # Gridview Analytics - Web

 A Next.js SSR application to connect to the `gridview-analytics-api` service.
+The deployed site can be visited at https://gridviewanalytics.com

 # Getting started